tienngm2049/statistics-with-python-specialization-certificate/README.md

 Rating Course: 5/5

-`showcase folder` is where I displayed my own small "project" throughout the courses by answering the extra practice question.
+`showcase folder` is where I displayed my own small "projects" throughout the courses by answering the extra practice question.

 ## 🥇 Professional Certificate